 As you build your breakdown cover, you can expect to have the choice of optional extras to make your cover even more complete.
 But what optional extras are available, and are they worth adding to your breakdown cover policy?
 Let's explain some of the most common extras.

 European Breakdown Cover

-You may have comprehensive and unlimited UK breakdown cover but if you're planning to drive abroad - on holiday in France, for example - then you won't be covered.
-Breaking down close to home is a bad enough experience, and it can feel even worse beside an unfamiliar motorway.
-If you're expecting to drive in Europe, it's well worth getting European Breakdown Cover - which covers multiple countries and includes the use of a hire car or alternative public transport if your vehicle can't be fixed within six to eight hours.
-If you're only planning to travel to Europe on a one-off basis, check out our single trip European cover product.
+Before you drive in Europe, it's well worth getting European Breakdown Cover – which covers multiple countries and includes a hire car or alternative public transport if your vehicle can't be fixed within 6 to 8 hours.
+If you're only planning to travel to Europe on as a one-off, check out our single trip European cover.

-Issues with cars don't always involve the vehicle itself.
-Losing car keys is a common problem for many of us - how often have you been thrown into a panic because you've mislaid them?
-If you actually do lose them, you're stuck.
-With, Key Replace we'll arrange for replacement keys and locks if your keys are lost, stolen or accidentally damaged.
-Cover from £3 per month.
+Losing car keys is a common problem for many of us.
+With Key Replace, we'll arrange for replacement keys and locks if your keys are lost, stolen or accidentally damaged.
+Cover from £3.50 per month.

 By now, you should have a much clearer and informed idea about breakdown cover and the various different levels of cover.
 Before you make a purchase though, there are some other important points to consider when reviewing the best option for you.